kevbrain/apicastsix/doc/parameters.md

 **Values:** _a number > 60_
 **Default:** 0

-Specifies the interval (in seconds) that will be the configuration stored for.
-The value should be set to 0 or more than 60.
-For example, if `APICAST_CONFIGURATION_CACHE` is set to 120, the gateway will reload the configuration every 2 minutes (120 seconds).
+Specifies the interval (in seconds) that the configuration will be stored for.
+The value should be set to 0 (not compatible with boot value of `APICAST_CONFIGURATION_LOADER`) or more than 60.
+For example, if `APICAST_CONFIGURATION_CACHE` is set to 120, the gateway will reload the configuration from the API manager every 2 minutes (120 seconds).

 ### `REDIS_HOST`